 CHRONIC WASTING DISEASE UPDATE

-The Assembly of First Nations (AFN) is providing this Bulletin to all First Nations to share some important information on an environmental health issue that is affecting, deer, elk, and in some cases, moose.
-Chronic Wasting Disease (CWD) is a disease that affects the nervous system of species in the deer family (cervids) and is fatal to these animals.
+The Assembly of First Nations (AFN) is providing this Bulletin to all First Nations to share some important information on an environmental health issue that is affecting deer, elk, moose and caribou.
+Chronic Wasting Disease (CWD) is a fatal neurological disease that affects species in the deer family (cervids).
+Neurological disorders are diseases of the brain, spine, and the nerves that connect them.
 In an effort to create awareness for First Nations, AFN will be developing communication materials to educate First Nations communities about CWD.
-Some quick facts on CWD are included on the next page of this Bulletin.
+Some quick facts on CWD are included on the next page of this bulletin.

-CWD cases are currently limited to the provinces of Saskatchewan and Alberta.
-Many First Nations communities rely on hunting for both sustenance and ceremonial use that could put First Nations at greater risk of exposure to CWD.
-The AFN is working towards developing resources to inform First Nations and raise awareness about CWD to assist in avoiding any potential risk, and to ensure First Nations are included in ongoing efforts to address this issue.
+Many First Nations communities rely on hunting for food, as well as for social and ceremonial practices.
+This puts First Nations at increased risk of exposure to CWD.
+Moreover, the threat that CWD poses to wildlife populations puts the food and nutritional security of First Nations disproportionately at risk.
+The AFN is working towards developing better resources to inform First Nations on CWD, and to raise awareness to assist in avoiding any potential risk, while ensuring First Nations are included in ongoing efforts to address the issue.

-The AFN is mandated to engage in this work through Resolution no. 70/2010, First Nation-controlled Awareness, Training & Surveillance Program for Chronic Wasting Disease.
-As set out in the resolution, the AFN will work with concerned First Nations to develop and strengthen First Nation wildlife and human health programs, including those dealing with Chronic Wasting Disease.
+The AFN’s work on CWD is mandated to through Resolution 70/2010, First Nation-controlled Awareness, Training & Surveillance Program for Chronic Wasting Disease, Resolution 13/2017, Chronic Wasting Disease, and Resolution 58/2018: First Nations Response to Chronic Wasting Disease.
+As set out in these resolutions, the AFN will continue to work with concerned First Nations, organizations, and governments to develop and strengthen First Nation wildlife and human health programs, including those that deal with Chronic Wasting Disease.

 Quick Facts on Chronic Wasting Disease (CWD):

-- Chronic wasting disease (CWD) is a fatal nervous system disease known to naturally infect white-tailed deer, mule deer, black-tailed deer, moose and elk.
+- Chronic wasting disease (CWD) is a fatal nervous system disease known to infect white-tailed deer, mule deer, black-tailed deer, moose, elk, and caribou.

-- At this time there is no scientific evidence to suggest that CWD in deer and elk can be transmitted to humans.
-However, it is recommended that any tissue that may have come from a CWD-infected animal not be used or consumed by humans.
+- It is recommended that all harvested animals be submitted for testing before consumption, and that any tissue that may have come from a CWD-infected animal not be used or consumed by humans.

-- Animals with CWD may show a number of different signs as the disease slowly damages their brain, which may include: excessive salivation, lack of coordination, paralysis, separation form the other animals in the herd and weight loss.
+- Animals with CWD may show a number of different symptoms as the disease slowly damages their brain.
+These include: excessive thirst, salivation and urination, lack of coordination, paralysis, separation from the other animals in the herd and, weight loss.

 - CWD was first detected in Canada on a Saskatchewan elk farm in 1996.
-Since then the disease has been detected elsewhere in Saskatchewan, with a few cases in Alberta.
+Since then the disease has spread across Saskatchewan and Alberta.

-- CWD is usually confirmed by testing of tissue from the affected animal after it is dead.
+- CWD is transmitted directly through contact between infected animals and indirectly through contact with contaminated surfaces and soil in the environment.
+CWD is confirmed by testing tissue from the affected animal after it is dead.

 - Currently CWD is a reportable disease under the Health of Animals Act and all cases must be reported to the Canadian Food Inspection Agency, resulting in immediate investigation.